pcrain/slippc/README.md

 _slippc_ validates all compressed files by decompressing them in memory and verifying the decoded file matches the original file.
 If for whatever reason this decode fails, no .zlp file will be created.
 As an additional failsafe, _slippc_ will never delete any original files, and will refuse to overwrite existing files if there is a filename conflict.

 Compression currently works for all replays between version 1.4.0 and 3.7.0, thought it cannot and will not compress corrupt replay files.
 Typical compression rates range from 93-96% for most normal replays.
+Compressed .zlp files may be loaded through _slippc_ for parsed JSON and analysis JSON output.

 ## JSON Output